jamigibbs/slack-planning-poker/README.md

   - Admin cleanup endpoint for database management
   - Configurable retention period for old sessions
   - Browser and API access options
-- **Cold Start**:
+- **Technical Features**:
-  - The bot might take a few seconds to start up on the first request.
-  - A visual "Processing..." message will be shown during start up.
-  - Subsequent requests will be much faster
+  - Comprehensive test coverage (82%+ for core controllers)
+  - Row-level security with Supabase for data protection
+  - Centralized logging system for better debugging
+  - Enhanced error handling and user feedback
+  - OAuth integration for secure workspace installations

 ## Usage

 1. In any Slack channel where the app is invited, type `/poker [issue]` to start a session
    - You can use a GitHub link, description, or any other text to describe the issue you're estimating.
 2. Team members click the voting buttons to submit their estimates
-   - Each user can vote once, but can change their vote
+   - Each user can only vote once, but can change their vote
+   - Users receive contextual feedback: "Your vote has been recorded" or "Your vote has been updated"
-   - Emoji reactions will appear on the message to indicate that a vote has been cast
+   - Emoji reactions will appear on the message to indicate that a vote has been cast or updated
 3. When ready, type `/poker-reveal` to show all votes with usernames

-## Setup
+## Development Setup

 ### Prerequisites